Voštane: Landmarks

 The sizable stone Parish Church of the Holy Name of Jesus, constructed in 1935 over the foundations of an earlier church, stands as the main religious center; it was significantly updated through renovations in the 1970s and 80s.
-The village also holds historical significance with its Chapel of St Clement, a 19th-century structure once used by the pastor, which reflects the expansion of St Clement's cult from Poljica, where he's honored as the guardian of cattle.
+The village also holds historical significance with its Chapel of St Clement, a 19th-century structure once used by the pastor, which reflects the expansion of St Clement's cult from Poljica, where he is honored as the guardian of cattle.